 - Internal organ damage: Bleeding, bruising, or acute injury to the internal organs or anatomy can cause serious or life-threatening complications, sometimes without obvious symptoms.

 - Wrongful death: Tragically, many large vehicle accidents result in the loss of life.
-If your loved one was killed in one of these terrible accidents, an experienced New York truck accident lawyer can help your family fight for the compensation you deserve under New York wrongful death law.
+If your loved one was killed in one of these terrible accidents, an experienced White Plains truck accident lawyer can help your family fight for the compensation you deserve under New York wrongful death law.

 Even minor accidents can yield serious injuries, and even moderate injuries can yield substantial financial damages.